 When reading HTML, named entities are often neater and easier to comprehend than numeric entities, Unicode (or other charset) characters, or a mixture of all of the above.
 The ⊕ character, for example, is easier to recognize and remember as ⊕ than ⊕ or ⊕ or \u2295.
 It's also a lot mroe compact than its verbose Unicode descriptor, CIRCLED PLUS.

 named: 'both em—and–dashes…' numeric: 'both em—and–dashes…' hex: 'both em—and–dashes…' unicode: u'both em\u2014and\u2013dashes\u2026'

 You can do just about the same thing in Python 3, but you have to use a print function rather than a print statement, and prior to 3.3, you have to skip the u prefix that in Python 2 marks string literals as being Unicode literals.
 In Python 3.3 and following, however, you can start using the u marker again, if you like.
-It's an optional feature that doesn't do anything terribly specific, because all Python 3 strings are Unicode--but it sure helps with cross-version code compatibility.
+While all Python 3 strings are Unicode, it helps with cross-version code compatibility.
 (You can use the six cross-version compatibility library, as the tests do.)

 One good use for unicode_entities is to create cross-platform, cross-Python-version strings that conceptually contain Unicode characters, but spelled out as named (or numeric) HTML entities.
 For example: